Matthias Gehnen

 My main research interest in my PhD studies is within the field of online algorithms.

-I mainly studied two variants that ly in between the classical offline and online settings:
+I mainly studied two variants that lie in between the classical offline and online settings:

 Teaching